 Most employees take time to do this right as there are heavy penalties for non-compliance.
 It can get really overwhelming especially when it is the first time you are going through the process, but get it right the first time and you will set your business up for success.
 By the way, if you have any questions on bookkeeping and accounting as you set up and grow your business, we’d be glad to help.

-The Central Provident Fund (CPF) is a compulsory, employment-based savings scheme for Singapore Citizens and Permanent Residents (SPRs).
+The Central Provident Fund in Singapore (CPF) means a compulsory, employment-based savings scheme for Singapore Citizens and Permanent Residents (SPRs).

 Under the CPF scheme, all Singaporeans and SPRs are required to make regular monthly contributions to the Fund deducted by their employers from their monthly salaries, which invests the proceeds on their behalf for their healthcare, home ownership, and family insurance.